Suricata, Supercharged.

 [Unit]

-Description=Rockfish NDR — SIGMA Detection Engine
+Description=Rockfish NDR — OCCAM Detection Engine

 After=network.target